muratk5n/thirdwave/en/README.md

 Asia Minor culture has lots of Greek in it, as well as early Celts, Christianity, then Islam.
-As the discoverer of organized farming the region has the longest experience with the structures around it, ie lota feudalism.
+As the discoverer of organized farming the region has the longest experience with the structures around it, ie feudalism.
 But of course, thanks to varied fresh ingredients good gastranomy.
 Migrants arriving into that such as "Turks" were assimiliated.
 Their arrival on the whole pretty much meant nothing.